aperswal/IllumedMVP/README.md

 ## Usage

+1. Choose between "Hospital Search" or "Insurance Search" using the main tabs.
+2. For Hospital Search:
-1. Choose between "Search by Name" or "Search by Address" using the tabs.
+   - Choose between "Search by Name" or "Search by Address"
-2. For name search, enter a hospital name or part of a name in the search bar.
+   - For name search, enter a hospital name or part of a name
-3. For address search, enter an address and specify a radius in miles.
+   - For address search, enter an address and specify a radius in miles
-4. View the list of hospitals matching your search criteria.
+   - View the list of hospitals matching your search criteria
-5. Click on a hospital card to expand and view additional information.
+   - Click on a hospital card to expand and view additional information
+3. For Insurance Search:
+   - Fill out the form with your personal information and preferences
+   - Click "Search Plans" to view matching insurance plans
+   - Review the list of plans with their details

 ## API Endpoints